What Makes Visualizations Impactful?

 Sometimes details can enhance your data story, but other times excessive detail confuses your message.
 Keeping your numbers formatted or filtering out top results to data is readable

 Formatting your data can be a quick, simple way to make the numbers more visually appealing and easier for an end user to read.
 For either gauges or charts such as bar charts and column charts, you can adjust your data formatting to make your data point stand out: limiting the number of decimals, for example, or adjusting the placement of comma separators.
 Also, consider using currency or, percentage measurements, or large number formatting.

 Compare the two different KPIs below.
 Which is easier to immediately understand?

 Misleading visualizations can be found everywhere.
 We see it too often in the news, boardrooms, and on social media: charts that deceive.
 Sometimes it’s unintentional, but other times it’s intentional.

-The best way to avoid being guilty of misleading visualizations is to steer clear of changing the scale the Y-Axis.
+The best way to avoid being guilty of misleading visualizations is to steer clear of changing the scale of the Y-Axis.
 This tends to tell a different story than the data should.

-The 10 best practices in this whitepaper should provide you with valuable tips on creating both eye-catching and highly effective visualizations.
+The 10 best practices in this whitepaper should provide valuable tips on creating eye-catching and highly effective visualizations.
 Businesses are adopting greater use of data in order to better spot trends or see new opportunities.
 With data visualizations and dashboards, you can tell a strong story or use it for exploration to gather insights and feedback from your team.